zzonyo/trust-docs-test/source/index.html.md

-type                | string    | Define transfer type to search, possible values: [deposit, withdraw] currency            | string    | The crypto currency to withdraw tx-hash             | string    | The on-chain transaction hash amount              | integer   | The number of crypto asset transfered in its minimum unit address             | string    | The deposit or withdraw source address address-tag         | string    | The user defined address tag fee                 | integer   | The amount of fee taken by Huobi in this crypto's minimum unit
+type                | string    | Define transfer type to search, possible values: [deposit, withdraw] currency            | string    | The crypto currency to withdraw tx-hash             | string    | The on-chain transaction hash amount              | float   | The number of crypto asset transfered in its minimum unit address             | string    | The deposit or withdraw source address address-tag         | string    | The user defined address tag fee                 | integer   | The amount of fee taken by Huobi in this crypto's minimum unit